 However, my time in college graced me with first time experiences for my dating life, all while securing my innocence.
-My first two years of college was all work and concentration on my studies, but I always wondered if I would ever have that “college sweetheart.”
-Movies like Love & Basketball, and even some couples I watch on YouTube had put that possibility in my head.
+My first two years of college were all work and concentration on my studies, but I always wondered if I would ever have that “college sweetheart.”
+Movies like Love & Basketball and even some couples I watch on YouTube had put that possibility in my head.
 However, images portrayed in the media wasn’t enough for me, and I needed real-life examples to guide me.
 Since I had no concrete examples of love at home, I observed the relationships around me–like my best friends who are in committed relationships.
-Their experiences taught me both the highs and lows of relationships, and gave me a realistic idea of what a relationship is supposed to be.
-So, eventually I had the courage and bravery to try out dating; starting with online apps, Tinder and Badoo.
+Their experiences taught me both the highs and lows of relationships and gave me a realistic idea of what a relationship is supposed to be.
+So, eventually, I had the courage and bravery to try out dating; starting with online apps, Tinder, and Badoo.

-What I’m 100% sure on is that I want a best friend first.
+What I’m 100% sure of is that I want a best friend first.
 My high school experiences of having feelings for someone, and then trying to be their friend, just doesn’t work for me.
 Even though I might be attracted to someone, I have to push those feelings to the side and authentically be their friend, nothing more at that moment.
 This is to avoid “the friend zone”, to protect my heart, and not fall into unrealistic expectations.
-In the most simplest terms, I relate so much to asexuality because my main focus is to build a lasting, respectful, and trusting friendship, which would be the foundation for a potential intimate relationship.
+In the simplest terms, I relate so much to demisexuality because my main focus is to build a lasting, respectful, and trusting friendship, which would be the foundation for a potentially intimate relationship.

 Another thing that I learned in this era of dating, is that I cannot accept something in a man, that I’m hoping will change over time.
 I know now that women and men communicate differently, share different goals, and move differently, and I have to figure out what qualities of this person am I willing to accept wholeheartedly, and also what I will never accept.

-Today, I’m still in this journey of loving myself everyday, and constantly reminding myself to not see my flaws as reasons for my single life.
+Today, I’m still on this journey of loving myself every day, and constantly reminding myself to not see my flaws as reasons for my single life.
 I have plans to do more solo trips, go to concerts alone, and even eat by myself.
 I’m not in a rush to find a partner to share my adventures and fun experiences with, and I still have some more learning to do.
 Plus, I’m only 23—marriage and motherhood are the LAST things I think about…THE LAST.

 All I know is that the moment when I do have that special person, it would be someone that I would be proud of, someone who has ambitions and goals of their own, and someone who also believes in God.